adysaptr/Object-Detection-and-Segmentation-ROS/README.md

 ## 📚 Documentation
 ![Result](src/doc1.png)
 ![Result](src/doc2.png)

+## Description
+This project implements **object detection and segmentation** using the **YOLOv8** model integrated with **ROS Noetic**.
+It is designed to provide real-time object recognition and segmentation capabilities for robotics applications, leveraging ROS topics for data communication.

 ## 🙏 Thank You
 Thank you for visiting this repository!
 If this project is useful, don't forget to give it a ⭐ so that more people can find it.